cds-mipt/raai-summer-school-2019/README.md

 - Learn how to work with popular deep learning libraries Keras and Tensorflow for solving computer vision tasks and pyTorch for reinforcement learning.
 - Learn how to debug a Python program on a server with GPU on video cards with support for Nvidia CUDA technology.
 - Develop a prototype of program to control the unmanned vehicle at the crossroad.
-- The winners of the hackathon will have the opportunity to undergo an internship at the Laboratory of Cognitive Dynamic Systems of MIPT, as well as give an advantage in entering the new master's program “Methods and Technologies of Artificial Intelligence”, which opens in 2019 at MIPT.
+- The winners of the hackathon will have the opportunity to undergo an internship at [the Laboratory of Cognitive Dynamic Systems of MIPT](https://mipt.ru/science/labs/cognitive-dynamic-systems/), as well as give an advantage in entering [the new master's program “Methods and Technologies of Artificial Intelligence”](https://mipt.ru/education/departments/fpmi/master/methods-technologies-ai), which opens in 2019 at MIPT.

 ### Datasets
 Will be soon..

+### Metrics
+The organizers analyze 3 quality metrics of the participant decisions:
+1) Average Precision (AP) quality measure for cars detection implemented by participants compared to the reference labeling of a test sample.
+To do this, organisers will use the open source utility [https://github.com/rafaelpadilla/Object-Detection-Metrics] (should be maximized);
+2) reward to autonomous car for the reinforcement learning task,
+3) the quality of the solution presentation.

+The teams demonstrate their decisions in the form of a presentation about the features of the technical implementation, indicating the prospects for the application (from 16:00 on July 7, 2019).

+The team with the highest total score wins.
+The final total score is formed by the formula I = A – (0.4ꞏN1+0.5ꞏN2+0.1ꞏN3), where A – total number of teams, Ni – occupied place in the rating on the i-th quality metric.